Ioannis Kosti

-Ioannis Kosti (Ιωάννης Κωστή; born 17 March 2000) is a Cypriot professional footballer who plays as a central midfielder for Super League 2 club Olympiacos B and the Cyprus national team.
+Ioannis Kosti (Ιωάννης Κωστή; born 17 March 2000) is a Cypriot professional footballer who plays as a midfielder for Greek Super League club Levadiakos and the Cyprus national team.

 Club career

 On 15 October 2019, the 19-year-old international Cypriot midfielder signed a five-year contract with Greek giants Olympiacos for an undisclosed fee and will remain in Nea Salamina until the end of the 2019-20 season.

 On 5 October 2020, Kosti was loaned to Greek club AEL.

 On 10 February 2021, Kosti moved to Super League 2 club Levadiakos, on a loan deal.

 International career

 He made his Cyprus national football team debut on 8 June 2019 in a Euro 2020 qualifier against Scotland, as a 70th-minute substitute for Matija Špoljarić.